Source: RSM US LLP. PBMares is a member of RSM US Alliance.

 GAAP states that errors within the net assets classifications are financial statement errors, even if the total amounts are correct.
 In this case, restricted net assets were overstated by $3.2 million, and unrestricted net assets were understated by the same amount.
 Total net assets are not affected.
 Material misclassifications such as the one in this example would have to be corrected via a prior period adjustment (e.g., current year reclass would not be a proper resolution).

 No one likes a restatement.
 It is important for organizations to properly classify contributions based solely on the stated restrictions placed by the donor or the lack thereof.
-Internal designations are also important to track and properly disclose in the financial statements but still maintain in their appropriate net asset classification.
+Internal designations are also important to track and properly disclose in the financial statements but retain their appropriate restricted or unrestricted net asset classification.

 As with many aspects of nonprofit accounting under GAAP, endowment accounting can be rather complex.
 Organizations are subject to state law when it comes to UPMIFA (keeping in mind that Pennsylvania has its own law), as well as prescribed accounting treatments under ASC 958.
 If your organization has donor-restricted endowment funds, the responsibility falls to management to comply with the law and conform to GAAP.
 Management should ensure staff members are properly trained in these matters and that internal controls are designed and implemented to mitigate risks such as the five areas highlighted above, and that the objectives are met.
 As with any matter of law, please consult with legal counsel if the organization has questions on the application of UPMIFA, as needed.